Updated January 2019

 Mabel Prichard School aims to recognise and develop the appropriate behaviour of pupils, to encourage them to play a responsible role within the school and wider community by:-

-- acknowledging positive behaviour e.g. specific positive reinforcement, celebrating achievement, recognising effort.
+· acknowledging positive behaviour e.g. specific positive reinforcement, celebrating achievement in assemblies, the newsletter and in class, recognising effort.

-- consistent handling of behaviour including effective communication with staff/ parents / carers
+· consistent handling of behaviour including communication with staff/ parents /carers

 Stepped guidance to enable pupils to manage their own behaviour

-- assess the circumstances and seriousness of an individual pupil’s behaviour e.g. home or school difficulties, medical problems, weather, communication difficulties etc. before proceeding with a particular outcome
+· assess the circumstances and seriousness of an individual pupil’s behaviour e.g. home or school difficulties, medical problems, communication difficulties etc. before proceeding with a particular approach

 The UNICEF UK Rights Respecting School Award (RRSA) is based on principles of equality, dignity, respect, non-discrimination and participation.
 The RRSA helps to put the UN Convention on the Rights of the Child at the heart of the school’s ethos and culture to improve well-being and develop every child’s talents and abilities to their full potential.
 A rights-respecting school is a community where children’s rights are learned, taught, practiced, respected, protected and promoted.
 Young people and the school community learn about children’s rights by putting them into practice every day.

-The school pays due regard to DfES circular 10/98
+The school pays due regard to DfES circular Listening to and involving children and young people 01/2014

 The school aims to prevent children from either hurting themselves, others or damaging school property.

-The school welcomes Oxfordshire’s guidance on “Physical Contact and Intervention 1999”.
+The school welcomes Oxfordshire’s guidance on “Use of reasonable Force.”
+2013

 The staff work with each child in an individual manner according to the child’s level of understanding and special needs.